cresset-template/cresset/README.md

 This will save the build cache as images, preventing them from being cleared by the system later on.
 If no cache miss occurs, this will take only a few minutes.

-5. Run `docker compose exec SERVICE_NAME /bin/bash` and start coding.
+5. Run `docker compose exec SERVICE_NAME zsh` and start coding.

 ## Compose as Best Practice